 Dropbox and Box: A Tale of Two Boxes

-What does Dropbox and Box have in common, other than sharing the same word in their names and having a similar business?
+What does Dropbox and Box have in common, other than the commonality in nomenclature and business model?
 Hint: something to do with Microsoft.

 Both were once a darling from the Silicon Valley, growing at well over 30%.
 However, their growth has slowed down significantly in the last couple of years, at less than ⅓ of their peak.
 What happened?